 Joining the game

-When you register with Ex Machinis, you'll receive an email from the registrar listing the email addresses of three spacecraft that are under your control.
+When you sponsor this project and register with Ex Machinis, you'll receive an email listing the addresses of three spacecraft that are under your control.
 These drones will only respond to communications from the email address.

 Renaming your spacecraft